Shopify/ruby-lsp/jekyll/addons.markdown

       # Pop the server's response to the definition request
       result = server.pop_response.response
-      # Assert that the response includes your addon's contribution
+      # Assert that the response includes your add-on's contribution
       assert_equal(123, result.response.location)
     end
   end